hmemcpy/AgentMulder/README.md

 ## Update
-**As of August 9, 2016, this project is no longer maintained.
-If you're interested in becoming its maintainer, please drop me a line.**
+**As of August 9, 2016, this project is maintained by the wonderful ERNI Community.
+Please follow https://github.com/ERNICommunity/AgentMulder for latest releases!**

 ![Agent Mulder](http://i.imgur.com/7ZNxO.png)